mas-bandwidth/yojimbo/BUILDING.md

 First, install the latest version of Docker from <http://www.docker.com>

+If you are running on Windows go into Docker network settings and enable "Expose container ports on localhost".

-Once Docker is installed, go to the command line at the yojimbo directory and enter:
+Now go to the command line at the yojimbo directory and enter:

     premake5 docker